Table of Contents

 Does a Metabolic Panel Test Thyroid?
 The Direct Answer

-The confusion often stems from the word "metabolic."
-In common conversation, we use "metabolism" to describe how quickly we burn calories or how much energy we have.
-Since the thyroid gland is the "master controller" of our metabolic rate, it seems logical that a metabolic panel would check the thyroid.
+Confusion often arises because we use the word "metabolism" to describe our energy levels or how we burn calories.
+Since the thyroid is the "master controller" of metabolic rate, it seems logical that a metabolic panel would check it.

 However, in clinical terms:

-A thyroid test looks for specific hormones like Thyroid Stimulating Hormone (TSH), Free Thyroxine (T4), and Free Triiodothyronine (T3).
-These are entirely different molecules from the electrolytes and enzymes found in a CMP.
-If you have a CMP and your results are "normal," it does not mean your thyroid is functioning correctly.
-You could have a perfectly normal metabolic panel while suffering from an undiagnosed underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism).
+A thyroid test looks for specific hormones like TSH, Free T4, and Free T3.
+These molecules are entirely different from the electrolytes and enzymes in a CMP.
+You could have a perfectly normal metabolic panel while suffering from an undiagnosed thyroid condition.

 Understanding the Components of a CMP